Baskaboo/The-Baskaboo-Method/Is-Pauli-Exclusion-the-Quantum-Mits.md

 >
 > — From “Pits, Mits, Klop, and Laram.
 A story about the universe” by Nikos Markopoulos — https://www.amazon.de/dp/618005228X

 This is not just a literary note.
 It is the archetype we are now tracing in physics.
-The grounded, over-thinking, boundary-setting Mits described in the book is the same structure we find in Quantum Exclusion: the principle that gives matter its solidity and life its privilege to exist.
+The grounded, over-thinking, boundary-setting Mits described in the book is the same structure we find in Pauli Exclusion: the principle that gives matter its solidity and life its privilege to exist.

 Mits is not merely a builder.
 She is the principle that makes building orderly.
 She adds, but she also limits.
 She creates material form, but demands proper placement.